-The average GRE scores for our last two cohorts of accepted applicants were 156 Verbal, 153 Quant, and 309 total.
+The average GRE scores for our last two cohorts of accepted applicants were 156 Verbal, 152 Quant, and 308 total (ranging from 295 to 322).
 Applicants with scores falling below these averages were typically accepted because of strengths in other areas of their application, such as work experience, grades, letters of recommendation, and the statement of purpose.

 How many students do you admit each year?

 We typically admit 20 to 25 students each year.

 When will I know if I have been accepted?